Section I: Civil Rules

 (a) Submission of Hearing/Trial Exhibits.

-(1) The parties shall not submit exhibits to the clerk's office prior to a hearing/trial without an order of the court.
-The clerk shall return to the party any physical exhibits not complying with this rule.
+(1) The parties shall not submit exhibits to the clerk’s office prior to a hearing/trial without a court order.
+The clerk shall return to the party any physical exhibits notcomplying with this rule.

 (2) Exhibits shall be properly marked but not placed in binders.
 Multiple-paged documentary exhibits should be properly fastened.
 Additional copies of exhibits may be submitted in binders for the court’s use.

 (3) The parties shall provide letter-sized copies of any documentary, physical, or oversized exhibit to the court prior to the conclusion of a hearing/trial.
 At theconclusion of a hearing/trial, the parties shall provide the courtroom deputy with PDF copies of all exhibits that were admitted by the court, unless otherwise ordered.
 Oversized exhibits will be returned at the conclusion of the trial or hearing.
 If parties desire the oversized exhibits to be sent to the appellate court, it will be their responsibility to send them.